amk0078692/portscanner-BG/README.md

 # portscanner-BG
-This Port Scanner will scan ports from 1 to 1000 and it will be also grabbing banner from Open Ports
+This Port Scanner will scan ports from 1 to 1000 and it will grab banner from Open Ports

 To run